Skip to main content

 • Make sure you’re on track with your certification requirements.
 If you have fulfilled your state certification requirements or are close to doing so, remember to apply online for your certificate as soon as possible.
 Processing your certificate will take at least 16 weeks.
 Log in to your TEACH account on the New York State Education Department website to check on the status of your application and to see if NYSED has requested additional documentation from you.
 Read more about teacher certification requirements

 • If you have fulfilled your state certification requirements or are close to doing so, remember to apply online for your professional certificate.
 No certificate is issued automatically!
-Check your TEACH online account for the documents you need to submit together with your $100 application fee (reduced to $50 if you have a college recommendation).
+Check your TEACH online account for the documents you need to submit together with your application fee (which may be reduced if you have a college recommendation).
 Make copies of everything before you send it in.
 Mail your packet "Return Receipt Requested" to the New York State Education Department and file the receipt with the copies of your paperwork.
 Since it takes time to process your application, it's a good idea to complete all your requirements early and apply at least six months before your time-limited certificate expires.
 Read more about teacher certification.

 Rights and benefits

 • As a new teacher, you should be thinking about tenure.
 First, be sure you know your tenure date by asking your payroll secretary or principal.
 Next, confirm that your license code matches the subject and level in which you are teaching.
 In New York City, tenure is granted in your license appointment area, and those pieces of information must match.
-Learn about the tenure timeline and how to prepare your portfolio at a tenure workshop, which you can find on the UFT events calendar at uft.org/events.
-If you don’t see a tenure workshop scheduled, ask your chapter leader when the next one will be.
+Learn about the tenure timeline and how to prepare your portfolio at a tenure workshop, which you can find on the UFT events calendar.
+Read more about tenure or call the UFT at 212-331-6311 and ask to speak with an educational liaison.

 • Did you recently get married, have a baby or add or drop eligible dependents?
 To cover new dependents, update your personal information.
 Both the UFT and the DOE require you to submit supporting documentation (such as a marriage license) if you are adding beneficiaries.
 Notify the UFT Welfare Fund by filing a Change of Status Form electronically within 30 days of the event.
 To notify the DOE, log on to your Employee Self-Service account.